Chronic Illness and Depression

 Common symptoms of depression include:

-Patients and their family members often overlook the symptoms of depression, assuming that feeling depressed is normal for someone struggling with a serious, chronic illness.
-Symptoms of depression such as fatigue, poor appetite, reduced concentration, and insomnia are also common features of chronic medical conditions.
-This makes it difficult to decide if these symptoms are due to depression or to the underlying illness.
+People can overlook the symptoms of depression, assuming that feeling depressed is normal for someone struggling with a serious, chronic illness.
+Symptoms of depression such as fatigue, poor appetite, reduced concentration and insomnia are also common features of chronic medical conditions.
+This makes it hard to decide if these symptoms are due to depression or to the underlying illness.

-When a patient has a chronic medical illness and is also depressed, it is extremely important to treat both the depression and the medical illness at the same time.
+When a patient has a chronic medical illness and is also depressed, it’s extremely important to treat both the depression and the medical illness at the same time.

 Which long-term illnesses lead to depression?